-When General Worth had reached a point some miles distant from Puebla, General Santa Anna was in the city, engaged in distributing shoes to his soldiers, and a detachment, with which General Worth had a skirmish, was sent out by him to delay the advance.
+was sent out by him to delay the advance.
 General Worth advanced so rapidly, however, as to enter the city almost directly behind the flying cavalry, and General Santa Anna was obliged to retire in all haste, leaving many of his soldiers to run barefoot.
 He marched directly to the capital, issuing on the march, at Ayotla, an address, perhaps the most ingenious Mexican document occasioned by the present war, offering to resign all power, but suggesting at the same time a plan by which he hoped to conduct the war to a successful termination.
 Of course the answer to this letter was an entire acquiescence in the views of Santa Anna by the president substitute, an invitation to the capital, and its consequence, the assumption of supreme power.
-Santa Anna left the army to follow, and with some officers enterea the capital, and commenced making preparations for its defense.
+Santa Anna left the army to follow, and with some officers entered the capital, and commenced making preparations for its defense.
 In May he left the city and manœuvered about, threatening an attack on Vera Cruz, but returned without effecting any thing.